iwanalabs/econagents/docs/source/Customizing_Agents.rst

 Agent Architecture Overview
 ---------------------------

-The ``Agent`` class in the economic-agents framework provides a flexible system for handling different phases in turn-based experiments.
+The ``Agent`` class in the econagents framework provides a flexible system for handling different phases in turn-based experiments.
 It allows for:

 1. Default behavior for all phases
 2. Custom handlers for specific phases